WynterJones/Break-Facebook-Chrome-Extension/README.md

 ### How to use

-Step #1 - Download this code as a .zip file.
+Step #1 - Download this code as a .zip file and extract the files.

 Step #2 - Go to "chrome://extensions" in your Chromium browser.